How Will You Find A Shot? Tips From Minnesota's COVID Vaccine Hunters

 16-Year-Olds Can Only Get Pfizer Vaccine

 Abe Jacob with M Health Fairview said that while 16-year-olds are now eligible, they only qualify for Pfizer.
-Moderna and Johnson & Johnson is approved for 18 and above.MORE NEWS: WI Gov. Tony Evers Signs Cocktails-To-Go Bill
+Moderna and Johnson & Johnson is approved for 18 and above.MORE NEWS: All Minnesotans 16+ Will Be Eligible For COVID-19 Vaccine Next Week

 “We are going to have to be very careful about making sure that the right people who are indicated to get the vaccine are getting the right vaccine,” Jacob said.
 “It’s a vaccine safety issue.”